aganglada/expressi/README.md

 [Express](https://expressjs.com/) is the most popular nodejs framwork for building fast and minimalistic applications.

-Why not make the routing better just by relaying in the folder strucure?
+Why not make the routing better just by relaying in the folder structure?

 ## Installation